How to Use Batch Processing in Lightroom Classic

 Once you've given your action a name, Photoshop will begin recording your steps.
 With each adjustment you apply to the image, it will add steps to the preset.

 Once you’ve given your action a name, Photoshop will begin recording your steps.
 With each adjustment you apply to the image, it will add steps to the preset.
 You can do anything you want, but for most purposes, you’ll want treat this like Lightroom.
 Keep your adjustments general so they easily apply well to other photos.
-You can even batch captions and other file info.
+You can even batch captions and other info.

 You need to hit “Stop” button when you’re done.